Missile Security: A Week in the Life of the Defenders

 Sprinkled throughout the states of eastern Wyoming, northern Colorado, and western Nebraska are 15 Missile Alert Facilities (MAFs) housing defenders weekly to ensure that the 90th Missile Wing's ICBM fleet is secured.
 Each MAF is responsible for 10 neighboring launch facilities (LF).
 Having defenders standing by closely allows for timely and effective protection and defense.

-Bright and early Thursday morning, 90 MSFS joined together for a guardmount formation and armed up preparing for their trip out to the missile field.
+Bright and early in the morning, 90 MSFS joined together for a guard mount formation and armed up preparing for their trip out to the missile field.
 After loading up the trucks, the squadron members left F.E.
 Warren Air Force Base and arrived at their assigned MAF and temporary homes for the week.

 Equipped with a kitchen and a chef, a bathroom with shower facilities, bedrooms, and a lounge, these MAFs provide all the necessities needed for those who reside to feel comfortable and taken care of.